AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 .. note::

   Insane Mode Encryption for higher throughput requires a virtual machine size.
-Check this `link <https://docs.aviatrix.com/HowTos/insane_mode_perf.html#azure-performance-test-results>`_ for detail.
+Check this `link <https://docs.aviatrix.com/HowTos/insane_mode_perf.html#azure-performance-test-results>`_ for details.

 Deploy Spoke Gateways
 ***********************

-Now that we have Aviatrix Transit Gateway, we can deploy Aviatrix Spoke Gateways in the spoke VNET using `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.
+Now that we have an Aviatrix Transit Gateway, we can deploy Aviatrix Spoke Gateways in the spoke VNET using `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.

 1. Navigate to Multi-Cloud Transit -> Setup -> Spoke ->  #1 Launch an Aviatrix Spoke Gateway.
 #.
 Deploy a Spoke Gateway (GW) in each of the spoke VNETs using defaults while choose correct Account and VNET info